 When you search the web, you will find a million and one suggestions for natural ant remedies (lemons and cinnamon) and DIY ant baits.
 However, these will not always work.
 The type of ant and the species of ant differs in feeding habits, and unless you’re eager to study myrmecology, we recommend leaving ant control to the professionals.
 At Flick Anticimex, our technicians take extra care to examine the ant species invading your home to choose the right repellent and type of bait.

 Cockroaches are considered one of the most annoying household pest.
-The presence of a cockroach is often a source of distress and frustration when found in the home, apartment, car or room.
+The presence of a cockroach is often a source of distress and frustration.
 The most common cockroaches you'll find in your home are the American cockroach, the Australian cockroach, and the German cockroach.